dsteinman/ghoulies/README.md

 ghoulie.emit('CLIENT_LOADED', arg1, arg2);
 ```

-Somewhere in your ghoulie unit test `/test/ghoulies/myghoulie.test.js` listen for the client event:
+Then add an event listener in your unit test `/test/ghoulies/myghoulie.test.js` to listen for the client event:

 ```
 define("a ghoulie test", function() {
 	it("listens for client events", function(done) {